diego0020/braviz-app/communication_protocol.md

-state : <resulting state of the application>, pid : <pid_of target application|id browser session>, application :  <name of application>, time : timestamp when the action happened
+state : <resulting state of the application>, pid : <pid_of target application|id browser session>, application :  <name of application>, time : timestamp when the action happened, sceensshot : <optional, not yet implemented, image_id?>
 }
 ```